On the modeling of irreversibility by relaxator Liouville dynamics: Weak coupling approximation

 To get explicit expressions we considers a bath of independent bosonic modes of frequency $\omega_\alpha>0$. \be H_{\rm env}= \sum_\alpha \omega_\alpha a^\dagger_\alpha a_\alpha\, , \, \, \LBK a_\alpha, a_{\alpha'}\RBK =0=\LBK a^\dagger_\alpha, a^\dagger_{\alpha'}\RBK\, ; \LBK a_\alpha, a^\dagger_{\alpha'}\RBK=\delta_{\alpha {\alpha'}}\, . \ee The coupling Hamiltonian is \be H_{\rm int} = -S\otimes B\, , \ee where $S$ is called dipole operator of the system and $B$ is a field of bath operators.

 It is tempting to take $B$ linearly in the creation and annihilation operators for simplicity, \be B=\sum_\alpha \kappa(\Omega_\alpha) a_\alpha + \kappa^\ast(\Omega_\alpha)a^\dagger_\alpha\, , \ee with coupling strengths $\kappa(\Omega_\alpha)$.
 Such linear coupling to independent bath modes is expected to be valid if the relevant wave length $\lambda$ of modes under consideration is much larger than the characteristic size $d$ of the dipole, $\lambda \gg d$.
 If characteristic $d$ becomes larger than the relevant $\lambda$, the field $B$ should be replaced by a more general field involving at least bilinear terms of creation and annihilation operators.
-Within the linear coupling to independent bath modes one finds \be \gamma(\Omega) =\pi\nu(|\Omega |)|{\kappa(|\Omega|)}|^2 \cdot \, . \ee Here $N(\Omega)$ is the average equilibrium number of modes.
-However, there is a problematic property of the linear coupling to independent bath modes: the correlation function $\gamma(\Omega)$ has no characteristic time scale involved besides the time scale inherent in $\rho_{\rm env}$ (e.g. the temperature time scale $T^{-1}$ for environmental equilibrium) and the time scale inherent in the density of levels $\nu(|\Omega|)$ (which is the environmental inverse level spacing $t_{e}(|\Omega|)$).
-The characteristic time scale of an environmental correlation time $\tau_e$ is missing as an ingredient in a bath of independent modes and can only be introduced phenomenologically.
-Typically, for independent modes in the limit of large volume the density of states becomes a power low $\sim \Omega^p$ with $p\geq 1$ such that $\gamma(0) \to 0$ (due to $\lim_{\omega \to 0} t_{e}(\omega)=\infty$) in the limit of continuous environmental spectrum.
+Within the linear coupling to independent bath modes one finds \be \gamma(\Omega) =\pi\nu(|\Omega |)|{\kappa(|\Omega|)}|^2 \cdot \, . \ee Here $N(\Omega)$ is the average equilibrium number of modes {{} and $\nu(|\Omega|)$ the continuous density of frequency levels of bath modes.} However, there is a problematic property of the linear coupling to independent bath modes: the correlation function $\gamma(\Omega)$ has no characteristic time scale involved besides the time scale inherent in $\rho_{\rm env}$ (e.g. the temperature time scale $T^{-1}$ for environmental equilibrium) {{} and the inverse time scale inherent in the density of levels $\nu(|\Omega|)$ and the inverse time scale set by the coupling strength $\kappa(|\Omega|)$.} The characteristic time scale of an environmental correlation time $\tau_e$ is missing as an ingredient in a bath of independent modes.
+Typically, for independent modes in the limit of large volume the density of levels becomes a power low $\sim \Omega^p$ with $p\geq 1$ such that $\gamma(0) \to 0$.
 However, for a realistic long time correlation function with decay on a scale $\tau_e$ one should find $\gamma(0)\propto \tau_e\not=0$.
-Therefore, one shouldn't take the correlation function of \Eq{300.5} literally, but as a means of parametrization to be adjusted phenomenologically or to be improved by couplings which allow to introduce characteristic correlation time scales of the environment.
-For a deeper discussion of limitations of the linear coupling to independent bath modes we refer to \cite{AlickiQDS} and \cite{Horn2009}.
+Therefore, one shouldn't take the correlation function of \Eq{300.5} literally, but as a means of parametrization to be adjusted phenomenologically {{} \cite{Weiss}} or to be improved by couplings which allow to introduce characteristic correlation time scales of the environment. {{} Allowing for dependence of the coupling strength on the system's energy levels already makes the linear coupling more reliable for certain aspects of the dynamics \cite{KarlEtAl}.} For a deeper discussion of limitations of the linear coupling to independent bath modes we refer to \cite{AlickiQDS} and \cite{Horn2009}.
 In the following we will not rely on the linear coupling expression \Eq{300.5} but stick to the general properties of $\gamma(\Omega)$ for a bath in canonical equilibrium.